wulstbug/Klotzsche/02_Mathe/Kl.10_2023_2024/Funktionale_Zusammenhaenge.md

   var now = new Date().getTime();

-  // Find the distance between now and the count down date var distance = countDownDate - now;
+  // Find the distance between now and the count down date var distance = now - countDownDate;

   // Time calculations for days, hours, minutes and seconds var days = 0;